Package 'chromatographR'

 Description

-Plots the trace and/or spectrum for a given peak in peak.table object, or plots the spectrum a particular retention time for a given chromatogram.
+Plots the trace and/or spectrum for a given peak or retention time in a peak_table object or a list of chromatograms.

 Usage